keesVlak/dotwebstack-theatre-legacy/README.md

 ## Run application

+### Using a pre-build distribution

+Download a zip containing a pre-build distribution (or create one, using `mvn:assembly:single`).

+Start the theatre by executing: `start.bat`.

 ### Configuration

 DotWebStack Theatre needs several configuration files.
 Preferably they should be stored in a config directory.
 These config files are: